jbuehl/homealone/docs/README.model.md

 The base class for all Homealone resources.

 - name - The unique name for the resource.
-- type - The type of Resource.
 - enabled - Indicates whether the Resource is enabled (active) or not.
+- event - An Event object that is set when the state of the Resource changes.
 - enable() - Enable the Resource.
 - disable() - Disable the Resource.
+- notify() - Set the Resource's event to announce a state change.

 ##### Interface
 Defines the abstract class for interface implementations.

 - interface - A reference to an Interface that this Interface is accessed through
-- event - An Event object that is set when the state of one or more the Sensors on this Interface changes.
 - start() - Start (activate) the Interface.
 - stop() - Stop (deactivate) the Interface.
 - read(addr) - Read the current value from the specified address.
 - write(addr, value) - Write the specified value to the spacified address.
-- notify() - Set the Interface's event to announce a state change of one of more of its Sensors.

 ##### Sensor
 Defines the model for the base Homealone sensor.

 - interface - A reference to the Interface that this sensor is accessed through.
 - addr - The address of the Sensor on the Interface.
-- event - An Event object that is set when the state of the Sensor changes.
+- type - The type of Sensor.
 - label - Human readable name for this Sensor.
 - group - The list of groups that this Sensor is part of.
 - location - The coordinates of the physical location of this Sensor.
-- notify() - Set the Sensor's event to announce a state change.
 - getState() - Return the current state of the Sensor.

 ##### Control